Plain text has been around for decades and it's here to stay

 Key Takeaways

-• Three active tools in the space: Mockdown (web + mobile), Wiretext (web, desktop only), Monodraw (Mac app) – each targeting low-key diagramming embeddable in source code.
+• Three active plain-text diagramming tools: Mockdown (web + mobile), Wiretext (web, desktop-only), Monodraw (Mac app).

-• Monospace plain text’s durability comes from two properties: portable file format and text-editing as a deeply known, high-leverage interface.
+• Plain text’s durability comes from two separate properties: portable file format and the depth of text-editing as an interface paradigm.

-• “ASCII” is used colloquially here – same way “GIF” refers to looping animations regardless of actual format.
+• “ASCII” is used colloquially here, the same way “GIF” refers to a category rather than strict format compliance.

 Hacker News Comment Review